 14. Get More Flowers Without Spending a Dime

 Dividing perennials every three to six years is a great way to thin clump-forming varieties, like the daylily (shown here), which blooms from late spring to late summer.
 This technique can also be used to control plant size, invigorate growth, and multiply the number of specimens in a garden.
 A good rule of thumb is to split apart spring- and summer-blooming perennials in late summer or before the fall frost.

 Millions of households have switched to bottled drinking water because of concerns over the purity or taste of their tap water.
-Such problems exist across the country, regardless of whether the water comes from municipal pipeline or ground well.
-However, there's an easier, less expensive way to obtain clean drinking water: install an under-sink water-filtration system.
+Such problems exist across the country, regardless of whether the water comes from a municipal pipeline or ground well.
+However, installing an under-sink water filtration system is an easier, less expensive way to obtain clean drinking water.

 See How to Install a Water Filter for full step-by-step instructions.

 16. Refinish Your Home’s Handsome Wood Door

 The years and the elements hadn’t been kind to the exterior of this 94-year-old, thick, cypress door.
 Flakes of varnish still clung to the wood in spots, while the rest of the surface was rough and dried out from the effects of water and sun.
 Wood entry doors everywhere suffer from the same assaults, and many end up in the trash, replaced by low-maintenance, mass-produced metal and fiberglass surrogates.
 But you can breathe new life into your old door with a few affordable supplies.